Best MBA Letter of Recommendation Examples (Guide & Tips)

 Conclude properly

-Correctly concluding the recommendation letter is just as crucial as writing the other parts of the letter as it shows one’s professionalism which affects the applicant’s application.
-To conclude, one can emphasize the wholehearted recommendation of the applicant and encourage them to contact for any queries.
+Correctly concluding the letter is just as crucial as writing the other parts of it, as it shows one’s professionalism, which affects the applicant’s application.
+To conclude, one can emphasize the wholehearted recommendation of the applicant and encourage them to contact us for any queries.

-The right person for writing a recommendation is an individual who is versed with the applicant’s academic or professional achievements.
-For this case, a former professor or an immediate supervisor is in the best position to offer an informed recommendation for MBA studies.
+The right person for a recommendation is an individual who is versed in the applicant’s academic or professional achievements.
+In this case, a former professor or an immediate supervisor is in the best position to offer an informed recommendation for MBA studies.

 • Current boss